Sharp upper bounds for the number of fixed points components of two and three symmetries of handlebodies: Symmetries on handlebodies

-A {\it symmetry} of the handlebody $M$ is an orientation reversing self-homeomorphism $\tau$ of order two, whose restriction to $M^{0}$ is a hyperbolic isometry; we also say that $M$ is {\it symmetric}.
-By lifting $\tau$ to the universal cover, we obtain an extended Kleinian group $\widehat{\Gamma}$ whose orientation preserving half is $\Gamma$ (called {\it an extended Schottky group}).
-A geometrical structure of the extended Schottky groups, in terms of the Klein-Maskit combination theorems \cite{Maskit:Comb, Maskit:Comb4}, was obtained in \cite{H-G:ExtendedSchottky}; it provides the type of the corresponding symmetry in a similar way as NEC groups do for the case of symmetries of Riemann surfaces.
-It follows from such a geometrical description (see also \cite{Ka-Mc}) that the locus of fixed points of $\tau$ has at most $g+1$ connected components and that each of such connected components is either an isolated point (in the interior $M^{0}$) or a $2$-dimensional bordered compact surface (which may or not be orientable) whose border is contained in $S$.
-The interior of the quotient orbifold $M/\langle \tau \rangle = ({\mathbb H}^{3} \cup \Omega)/\widehat{\Gamma}$ fails to be a manifold exactly at the projection of the isolated fixed points of $\tau$ (locally looks like a cone over the projective plane) and its conformal boundary is the compact Klein surface $S/\langle \tau \rangle=\Omega/\widehat{\Gamma}$.
-At this point it is important to note that the presence of isolated fixed points of $\tau$ is not detected by its restriction to $S$; so the above upper bound is not a direct consequence of Harnack's result for symmetric Riemann surfaces.
-We say that the symmetry is {\it maximal} (for $M$) if the number of connected components of its locus of fixed points is $g+1$.
+Let $\tau:M_{\Gamma} \to M_{\Gamma}$ be a symmetry, that is, an order two orientation-reversing homeomorphism whose restriction to $M_{\Gamma}^{0}$ is a hyperbolic isometry.
+The symmetry $\tau$ induces by restriction a symmetry of $S_{\Gamma}$.
+By lifting $\tau$ to the universal cover, we obtain an extended Schottky group $K_{\tau}$ whose orientation-preserving half is $\Gamma$.
+As a consequence of the geometrical structure of extended Schottky groups \cite{H-G:ExtendedSchottky}, the locus of fixed points of $\tau$ has at most $g+1$ connected components ($\tau$ is called maximal if it has $g+1$ connected components of fixed points) and each of such connected components is either (i) an isolated point in $M_{\Gamma}^{0}$ or (ii) a $2$-dimensional bordered compact surface (which may or not be orientable) whose border is contained in its conformal boundary $S_{\Gamma}$ (see also \cite{Ka-Mc}).
+The projection of an isolated fixed point of $\tau$ produces a point in the orbifold $M_{\Gamma}^{0}/\langle \tau \rangle = {\mathbb H}^{3}/K_{\tau}$ admitting a neighborhood which locally looks like a cone over the projective plane.

-Let us note that a symmetry of $M$ induces a symmetry on its conformal boundary closed Riemann surface $S$, but a symmetry on $S$ may not be extended to a symmetry of $M$.
-Nevertheless, a symmetry $\eta$ of $S$ always keeps invariant a collection of pairwise disjoint simple loops which cut-off the surface into planar surfaces.
-It follows that there is a new handlebody $N$ (with a suitable Schottky structure) admitting $S$ as its conformal boundary so that $\eta$ is induced by a symmetry of $N$.
-We should remark that if $S$ has two different symmetries, then it is not clear the existence of a common handlebody $N$ admitting two symmetries, each one inducing the given ones on $S$; this makes the difference on the study of symmetries at the level of handlebodies with that on Riemann surfaces.